AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Clearing all contacts: `cclear`

-You can use `cclear` to clear all contacts.
+You can use `cclear` to delete all contacts.

 **Format:** `cclear`